zszach23/Unity-Pathways/README.md

 * **Soccer** - Knock the oncoming soccer balls into the other goal while defending your own goal

 * **Whack-a-Food** - Click the food and avoid the skulls to earn points

+### Pathways Part 2

+This section is the second half of the Junior Programmer Pathway that focused on more complex topics and tools rather than true game development.
+This section included source control setup in Unity, managing flow and data between scenes and sessions, object-oriented principles, and optimizations tools.

+* **Resource Management Simulator** - Produce resources and ship them out.
+  * In the menu screen, you can select a color of the forklifts in the game scene.
+    * You can save this color by pressing the Save button, which will save this color for future sessions.
+    * You can load the last saved color from a previous session by pressing the Load button.
+  * In the game scene, you can select different units to see their information.
+    * You can left-click a forklift and right-click on a resource to make the forklift collect and drop off the resource at the shipping area.
+    * You can left-click the person and right-click on a resource to make the person move to the resource and increase its production rate.
+  * You can go back to the menu and change, save, or load colors at any time.

+* **Optimization** - 2000 forklifts rotate and move around the scene.
+  * This project had me use Unity's Profiler tool to track down the cause of the tanked performance.
+Eventually, I tracked down the cause to be the Move() method, which took approximately 90ms to complete every frame, which heavily dropped performance.
+Once it was fixed, performance was significantly improved (about 70 FPS difference).